jeroen/RProtoBufUtils/README.md

+### Update

-Most functionality from this package has been merged into RProtoBuf version 0.4.
-The RProtoBufUtils package will no longer be maintained.
+**Most functionality from this package has been merged into RProtoBuf version 0.4.
+The RProtoBufUtils package will no longer be maintained. **

 RProtoBufUtils